Love going out to see movies?

 Even better?
 Cineplex is not the only place you can earn and redeem SCENE points…

-There’s also SCENE points for restaurants including a number of Cara restaurants, where you could earn 1 point for every $3 spent and redeem 1,000 points for $10 dollars off.
+There’s also SCENE points for restaurants including a number of Cara restaurants, where you could earn varying numbers of points, depending on the current offers.
 These include:

 - Swiss Chalet